 Understand the process involved

-Before you go in or sign up for an IMSI procedure, you should first know what it is all about and the steps involved.
-Make sure your doctor explains this in details to you.
+Before you go in or sign up for an IMSI treatment in Delhi, you should first know what it is all about and the steps involved.
+Make sure your doctor explains this in detail to you.
 For the female, IMSI presents as an invasive procedure.
 Just as it is with IVF, five significant steps are involved here: induction of ovulation, retrieval of egg, retrieval of the sperm, fertilization and finally, transfer of the embryo.

 You should be aware that a single cycle of this IVF procedure would take about 14 days, and in some cases, you may need more than one period to get pregnant.